 Visit our multimedia art studio to let your creative vision loose and learn new art forms through open-ended art activities and artist-led workshops.

-Activities offered every day in our multimedia studio for children of all ages include:
+Activities offered in our multimedia studio for visitors of all ages include:

 - Painting at kid-sized easels (smocks help minimize the creative impact)